Support and supervision

 We recognise the importance of a good collaboration between the PhD candidate and their supervision team.
 To encourage optimal supervision we have developed PhD Supervision Guidelines (pdf, 153 kB).

 Every PhD candidate within the Donders Graduate School will be supervised by a supervision team that is selected to be complementary.

 - At all times, the supervision team should consist of a minimum of two supervisors, the promotor and a co-supervisor.

 - The co-supervisor should have a PhD degree.

 - Ideally the two supervisors will be part of your supervision team throughout the whole PhD project, however this is not necessary.
 If the contract of one of the supervisors ends during the PhD candidate’s project, a smooth transition to another supervisor is desired.

-We highly advise our PhD candidates and their supervisors to schedule regular meetings.
+We strongly advise our PhD candidates and their supervisors to schedule regular meetings.

 What to expect from your supervision team members:

 We would like to emphasize that all members of the supervision team should be involved in your project.
 Please invite all members during your annual Checkpoint meetings; discuss what needs to be changed in your TSP and what is necessary for you to finish your PhD project in time.

 Every PhD candidate receives a confidant at the beginning of the PhD project.
 The main role of a confidant is to act as a first line of support for the PhD candidate.
 The confidant can intercede with the PhD supervisor in the event of a disagreement or conflict and can also offer support if the project is falling behind schedule.